rahulvanukuri/rahulvanukuri.github.io/_pages/about.md

 I am deeply passionate about the applications of machine learning and algorithms, striving to create secure and efficient solutions.
 My work aims to address significant challenges in data privacy, AI sustainability, and fairness in heterogeneous federated learning systems.
 As a recognized Machine Learning and Systems Rising Star of 2024, I am dedicated to advancing the field and making impactful contributions.

 ## News
-**August 2023:** Started my PhD Journey at the Rigourious Design Lab (RiDL) at the University of Texas at Arlington.
+**August 2023:** Started my PhD Journey at the Rigourious Design Lab (RiDL) at the University of Texas at Arlington .
-**January 2020:** Awarded a gold medal from the University Chancellor (President of the People's Republic of Bangladesh) for achieving a perfect CGPA of 4.0 in my master's degree.
+**January 2020:** Awarded a gold medal from the University Chancellor (President of the People's Republic of Bangladesh) for achieving a perfect CGPA of 4.0 in my master's degree .
-**October 2010:** Earned the Information Technology Engineers Examination for Digital Bangladesh Certificate, conducted by the Japan International Cooperation Agency (JICA).
+**October 2010:** Earned the Information Technology Engineers Examination for Digital Bangladesh Certificate, conducted by the Japan International Cooperation Agency (JICA) .
-**March 2007:** Awarded a gold medal by the Governor of the Central Bank (Bangladesh Bank) for outstanding performance in the Higher Secondary Certificate Exam (12th Grade).
+**March 2007:** Awarded a gold medal by the Governor of the Central Bank (Bangladesh Bank) for outstanding performance in the Higher Secondary Certificate Exam (12th Grade) .

 Feel free to reach out if you have any questions or would like to collaborate on research projects!